Introduction

 Tier 2: Specialists with AI Assistance

-Tier 3: Expert and Development Support
+Tier 3: Human-led Strategy, Program Design, and Development

 Functional Implications of AI Across Shared Services